maliayan/reactnd-project-myreads-starter/README.md

 ## Instructions

+You can check this project [via this link.](http://maliayan-myreads.surge.sh/)

-To install and launch the project:
+For local installing and launching the project:

 * clone the repository
 * install all project dependencies with `npm install`